mirror/dd-wrt/src/router/rsync/rsync.1.md

     - `zlib`
     - `none`

-    Run `rsync -V` to see the compress list compiled into your version.
+    Run `rsync --version` to see the default compress list compiled into your version (which may differ from the list above).

-    The "zlibx" algorithm is given preference over "zlib" if both sides of the transfer are at least version 3.2.0, otherwise it will choose "zlib" unless you override it via something like `-zz`.
-These 2 algorithms are the stame except that "zlibx" does not try to include matched data that was not transferred in the compression computations.

-    If "none" is specified, that is equivalent to using `--no-compress`.

-    This option implies `--compress` unless "none" was specified.

-    You can also override the compression negotiation using the RSYNC_COMPRESS_LIST environment variable by setting it to a space-separated list of compression names that you consider acceptable.
-If no common compress choice is found, the client exits with an error.
-It ignores "auto" and all unknown compression names.
-If the remote rsync is not new enough to handle a compression negotiation list, the list is silently ignored unless it contains the string "FAIL".
+    Note that if you see an error about an option named `--old-compress` or `--new-compress`, this is rsync trying to send the `--compress-choice=zlib` or `--compress-choice=zlibx` option in a backward-compatible manner that more rsync versions understand.
+This error indicates that the older rsync version on the server will not allow you to force the compression type.

+    Note that the "zlibx" compression algorithm is just the "zlib" algorithm with matched data excluded from the compression stream (to try to make it more compatible with an external zlib implementation).

 0.  `--compress-level=NUM`, `--zl=NUM`